 About the HAWL Farm Homeopathy Course

-The course takes the farmer step by step through the process of how to select the right remedy at the right time, how to use simple reference books, how to buy, store and administer remedies, and how to fit homoeopathy into your health management plan or animal’s year.
+The course takes the farmer step by step through the process of how to select the right remedy at the right time, how to use simple reference books, how to buy, store and administer remedies, and how to fit homeopathy into your health management plan or animal’s year.

 The course fee includes all manuals, DVD’s and revision material.
 You just need to bring a mug for your coffee, and set aside some time for learning it all.
 Dates and booking information can be found here.